mzivic7/endcord/README.md

 This will be updated in endcord when cpython issue is resolved.
 All custom color pairs are initialized first, so only role colors can pass this limit.
 For each role with color, 2 pairs are initialized.
 Role colors are dynamically loaded, so this can happen only when guild has really much roles.

+### Some channels are not hidden
+This is because the actual way of getting hidden channels is unknown.
+Only the channels that are user-hidden (in Discord: right click on channel -> remove from channel list) and have no modified notification settings, will not be hidden in endcord.
+To hide it, either give it some notification setting (eg. mute it), or locally set it as hidden: [Hiding channels](#hiding-channels).

 ### Status sign in tree has no color when selected or active
 Same reason as above, trying to save some color pair IDs until curses bug is fixed.